paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 This guide is meant to serve as an intro to coding on [Solana](https://www.solana.com), using an escrow program as an example.
 We'll go through the code together, building the escrow program step by step.
 I've also created a UI you will be able to use to try out your program.
 Additionally, you'll get to play with the (shameless plug) [spl-token-ui](https://www.spl-token-ui.com).

-> On Solana, smart contracts are called _programs_

 Most of the info in this blog post can be found somewhere in the docs or in example programs.
 Having said this, I have not found a guide that both walks through most of the coding theory step by step and applies it in practice.
 I hope this post achieves this, interweaving the theory and practice of solana programs.
 It requires no previous knowledge of Solana.
 While this is not a Rust tutorial, I will link to the [Rust docs](https://doc.rust-lang.org/book) whenever I introduce a new concept.
 I will also link to the relevant Solana docs although you don't have to read them to follow along.

+Important theory will be sprinkled into the post like this:

+> On Solana, smart contracts are called _programs_

-At the end of each section, important theory will be summarized like this:
+and at the end of each section summarized like this:

 ::: theory-recap
 - On Solana, smart contracts are called _programs_